 The composition of tree nuts includes phytochemicals and bioactive that reflect their nutraceutical potential within different foods.
 Despite an increase in dietary fat content, pecans as part of a healthy diet, favorably affect plasma LDL and HDL cholesterol levels and lipoprotein profiles.
 These are major risk factors for Cardio Vascular Disease.

-The presence of essential minerals, vitamins, and amino acids makes the pecan an important part of the diet.
-Furthermore, the high content of healthy fats and the presence of soluble dietary fiber are vital in developing chronic diseases.
+The presence of essential minerals, vitamins, and amino acids makes the pecan a vital part of the diet.
+Furthermore, the high content of healthy fats and soluble dietary fiber are essential in developing chronic diseases.

-These powerful antioxidants protect the heart against a dangerous environment of free radicals.
-These free radicals can seriously contribute to the development of cardiovascular disease.
-The evidence is clear that pecans support an environment in the body that discourages the development of disease, including cardiovascular disease.
+These powerful antioxidants protect the heart against a dangerous environment of free radicals, which can thoughtfully contribute to the development of cardiovascular disease.
+The evidence is clear that pecans support an environment in the body that discourages the development of diseases, including cardiovascular disease.

 Current research also points to a protective role for nuts in reducing the risk of type-2 diabetes.
 They found pecans to be a factor in improving insulin sensitivity in obese diabetics under a weight loss regimen.